Rural cemetery: United States

-The first rural cemetery in the United States was Mount Auburn Cemetery in Cambridge, Massachusetts, founded by Dr. Jacob Bigelow and Henry Dearborn of The Massachusetts Horticultural Society in 1831.
-The City of Boston became concerned about the health hazards caused by decomposing corpses in cemeteries in the middle of the city.
+The first rural cemetery in the United States was Mount Auburn Cemetery in Cambridge, Massachusetts, founded by Dr. Jacob Bigelow and Henry Dearborn of the Massachusetts Horticultural Society in 1831.
+The city of Boston became concerned about the health hazards caused by decomposing corpses in cemeteries in the middle of the city.
 A citizens' group led by Bigelow pulled together residents to discuss the design and location of a cemetery outside city limits.
-The search for a site took six years and land was eventually purchased on a farm known as Sweet Auburn along the Charles River about four miles from Boston.
+The search for a site took six years and land was eventually purchased on a farm known as "Sweet Auburn" near the Charles River about four miles from Boston.

-Coinciding with the growing popularity of horticulture and the Romantic aesthetic taste for pastoral beauty, Mount Auburn was developed as a "domesticated landscape" popularized by 19th century English landscape design.
+Coinciding with the growing popularity of horticulture and the Romantic aesthetic taste for pastoral beauty, Mount Auburn was developed as a "domesticated landscape" popularized by 19th-century English landscape design.
 Its plan included retention of natural features like ponds and mature forests with added roads and paths that followed the natural contours of the land, as well as the planting of hundreds of native and exotic trees and plants.
 United States Supreme Court Justice Joseph Story delivered the dedication address on September 24, 1831.

-Mount Auburn also began the practice of allowing the purchase of family plots large enough to allow the burial of several generations of a single family.
+In his dedication address, Story described the cemetery as a spiritual landscape poised between heaven and earth, within which people could learn from the past by directly encountering the deeds of the great, thus connecting the present to the past in the face of dangerous change.
+Historian Leo Marx describes this as a "middle landscape", which historian Mark S. Schantz calls "a kind of pastoral ideal situated somewhere between the howling forces of raw nature and the corrupting taint of refined civilization".
+A visit to a rural cemetery, writes Schantz, was designed to be "mystical, emotional, and pleasurable", with the goal, in Story's words, to "cultivate feelings and sentiments more worthy of ourselves, and more worthy of Christianity".
+In this way rural cemeteries contributed to an ordered and well-regulated Christian republic of laws.

 Mount Auburn quickly grew as a popular site for both burials and public recreation, attracting locals as well as tourists from across the country and Europe.
+It began the practice of allowing the purchase of family plots large enough to allow the burial of several generations of a single family.

-Mount Auburn inspired dozens of other rural cemeteries across the U.S. such as Laurel Hill Cemetery in Philadelphia, and Green-wood Cemetery in Brooklyn.
-Many were accompanied by dedication addresses similar to Storys', which linked the cemeteries to the mission of creating a Christian republic.
+Mount Auburn inspired dozens of other rural cemeteries across the U.S., such as Laurel Hill Cemetery in Philadelphia and Green-Wood Cemetery in Brooklyn.
+Many were accompanied by dedication addresses similar to Story's, which linked the cemeteries to the mission of creating a Christian republic.